okeiii/krp-portfolio/README.md

 Technologies Used:
 - HTML
 - CSS
-- Javascript (to be integrated)
+- Javascript

 Last Updated:
-20 March 2024 from the cold lands of Toronto
+10 April 2024 from the cold lands of Toronto